The politics of the flight caps

 With the current, very inadequate caps at approximately 23,000 per month and needing to be more than doubled, no federal facility that could be knocked together fast is going to provide capacity to house 26,000 arrivals at once.
 Remember that Howard Springs has a maximum capacity of 850 at a time.

 A real political solution would involve a cooperative effort.
-The federal government would assist with funding to the states to get the safest and only real short to medium term solution, home-based quarantine, rolled out as soon as possible.
+The federal government would assist with funding to the states to get the safest and only real short to medium term solution, home-based quarantine, rolled out as soon as possible to augment hotels and facilities.
 Failing that, both levels of government should have cooperated to expand hotel quarantine to safe and sustainable levels – as New Zealand has done, with more than double Australia’s hotel quarantine spaces per capita.
 If there was genuine political will, solutions would have kicked into gear by the middle of 2020.

 SAAN are not opposed to those with valid visas entering Australia.
 We say that the Australian government should have provided enough quarantine capacity to allow them, with commensurate priority given to the repatriation of citizens and PRs.